 If you’re facing a remote work situation for the first time, it’s no wonder why you’re confused.
 The working environment as you knew it, is no longer the same.

 But you know what?
 A strong company culture doesn’t have to be affected by remote work.
-With the right tools and a change in mindset, all team members will stay productive and willing to collaborate.
+With the right online collaboration tools, all team members will stay productive and willing to collaborate.

 Let’s see: how can leaders motivate their team members to collaborate and stay close while working online?